Iluvitari/AZ104-Notes/Practice exam notes.md

 A hyper V site, azure recovery services vault and replication policy are required.

 VPN Gateway:
-If changes are made after VPN client package is
+If changes are made after VPN client package is installed on windows client then it needs to be downloaded and installed again to apply latest changes.